95ellismle/FinancesApp2/README.md

   * Key points are simplicity and readability.

 Functionality:
-- [x] Plot and tabulate data (the table should be interactive this time with pivots).
+- [x] Plot and tabulate data
+- [ ] Add pivots to the table.
+- [ ] Edit categories within the table.
+- [x] Be able to search through data using RegEx.
-- [x] Have all the usual search functionality of the old app.
+- [x] Plot the spend for each category of data.
-- [x] Be able to save editted data.
+- [ ] Be able to save editted data.
 Not sure if I would want it all saving into 1 document or just updating a current one?
-- [x] Categorise data (maybe try to improve the categorisation.
-Machine learning may eventually help far in the future -it may be a good way to get into it)
-- [x] Find time averaged income -Specify an amount of days and have it tell me how much money I spend on average in that time.
+- [x] Categorise data
-- [x] Find time averaged outgoings.
+- [x] Find time averaged incomings and outgoings.
-- [x] Predict future balance, could use the averages to begin with...
+- [ ] Predict future balance, could use the averages to begin with...
-- [x] Paypal integration.
+- [ ] Paypal integration.
-- [x] Have a settings page to change things outside of the source code such as the look of the app.
-CSS can do this with
+- [ ] Have a settings page to change things outside of the source code such as the look of the app.
-- [x] Be able to write scripts within the app to perform functions on the data without changing the source code.
+- [ ] Be able to write scripts within the app to perform functions on the data without changing the source code.
-- [x] Be able to download statement data without leaving the app... maybe through a web browser within the app...
+- [ ] Be able to download statement data without leaving the app... maybe through a web browser within the app...
 Not a priority...

 Other notes:
   * I want to use Python3 and PyQT 5.